 Newborn foals: There are no data to suggest that vaccination of the newborn foal with inactivated rotavirus A vaccine has any benefit for preventing or reducing the severity of infection.

-As colostral-derived antibody titers wane at approximately 60 days of age, foals may develop rotaviral diarrhea.
-However, the severity of diarrhea is generally milder and of shorter duration than foals that become ill within the first 30 days of life.
+As colostral-derived antibody titers wane at approximately 8 weeks of age, foals may develop rotaviral diarrhea.
+However, the severity of diarrhea is generally milder and of shorter duration than in foals that become ill within the first 4 weeks of life.